-If those images are moving and are interchangeable, then the situation is even direr.
+If those images are moving and are interchangeable, then the situation is even drier.
 Most web designers rely on jQuery and the script for the slider.
 The downside of using jQuery is that it loads the entire content on the initial page load.
 Because of which it takes forever to open the homepage of any website.

 - They are worse than a Call to Action.
-Image sliders are only for displaying, not urging your customers to act just so a conversion can be made.
+Image sliders are only for displaying, not urging your customers to act just so conversion can be made.
 Nobody has the nerve to wait for all the slides to load just so he can reach the needed information.

 - Incompatible with mobile.
-Due to the fact that we live in a smartphone dominated era, all content has to be accommodated to such an interface.
+Due to the fact that we live in a smartphone-dominated era, all content has to be accommodated to such an interface.
 If it’s not, your brand doesn’t really have a bright future.
 With a smaller screen size of a mobile, you cannot expect the slider to function the way it does on a laptop or desktop screen.

 - More is less.
 Too many messages moving around might confuse the user.
 It becomes a sort of repellant for people searching for specific sets of information.
-Too many messages and thoughts equals to no messages at all, which is bad if you want to urge your visitors to act.
+Too many messages and thoughts equal to no messages at all, which is bad if you want to urge your visitors to act.